Tiana (The Princess and the Frog): Theme parks

 On October 26, 2009, "Tiana's Showboat Jubilee!" debuted with appearances from Tiana, Naveen, Louis, and Dr. Facilier, at the Walt Disney World Resort; and later at the Disneyland Resort.
-Tiana and Naveen are also in the "Festival of Fantasy Parade" at Walt Disney World's Magic Kingdom.
-Tiana and Naveen are also doing meet and greets at Walt Disney World's Liberty Square, and in other parks in the “Frontierland” area.
+Tiana and Naveen are also in the "Festival of Fantasy Parade" at Magic Kingdom.
+Tiana, Naveen and Louis are also doing meet and greets at Walt Disney World's Liberty Square and in other parks in the Frontierland area aboard the riverboats.
 She joined Disney's "Once upon a Dream Parade" at Disneyland Paris in April 2010 as part of the "New Generations Festival".
 Tiana also joined Fantasmic! in early January 2010 during the finale with the Mark Twain Riverboat.
-Tiana, along with Naveen, Doctor Facilier, and Ray each make a cameo appearance in Disney's World of Color at Disney California Adventure Park.
-Tiana and the other Disney Princesses have an attraction at the Magic Kingdom called Princess Fairytale Hall.
-When visiting Walt Disney World visitors originally spotted Princess Tiana under a shady, forest gazebo at the edge of Liberty Square.
+Tiana, along with Naveen, Doctor Facilier, and Ray each make a cameo appearance in Disney's World of Color at Disney California Adventure.
+In Magic Kingdom Tiana and the other Disney Princesses can be found at Princess Fairytale Hall.
+When visiting Magic Kingdom visitors could originally find Princess Tiana under a gazebo at the edge of Liberty Square.
 Since June 2016, Tiana has been doing meet-and-greets at Princess Fairytale Hall.

 In June 2020, it was announced that the Splash Mountain attraction at Disneyland and Magic Kingdom would be rethemed to The Princess and the Frog.
-The ride's storyline will take place after the events of the film, and will involve Tiana, Naveen, and Louis preparing for a Mardi Gras performance.
+The ride's storyline takes place after the events of the film, and involves Tiana hosting a Mardi Gras celebration.
+She realizes that due to a mix-up, her celebration is missing a band, so she travels to the bayou with Louis to search for musical critters.
 In June 2022, Anika Noni Rose mentioned during an interview on Live with Kelly and Ryan that she has been involved with discussions with Disney on what they want the attraction to be like.
-In July 2022 during the ESSENCE festival in New Orleans, Disney announced that the ride would be titled Tiana's Bayou Adventure and would open at both parks in late 2024.
-During the D23 Expo in September 2022, it was confirmed that Rose would be reprising her role of Tiana the ride.
+In July 2022 during the Essence Music Festival in New Orleans, Disney announced that the ride would be titled Tiana's Bayou Adventure, setting an opening date of "late 2024" at both parks.
+During the D23 Expo in September 2022, it was confirmed that Rose would be reprising her role of Tiana for the ride.
+Tiana's Bayou Adventure opened at Magic Kingdom in June 2024 and at Disneyland in November 2024.

-In January 2023, it was announced that Disneyland will convert its French Market Restaurant in New Orleans Square into a Tiana's Palace restaurant.
+In January 2023, it was announced that Disneyland would convert its French Market Restaurant in New Orleans Square into a Tiana's Palace restaurant.
+Tiana's Palace opened in September 2023.